neekers/NeekersCodeSamples/README.md

-MyD
+Eric Novins' Past Code Examples
 ===

-Old My Discovery work
+Old work

-It's an app that was called, Collagio and it was a place to share knowledge in a structured format like multimedia collages of information for the sake of learning.
+It's an app to share knowledge in a structured format like multimedia collages of information for the sake of learning.
 Similar product is http://www.learnist.com